kyma-project/kyma/docs/04-operation-guides/security/sec-02-authorization-in-kyma.md

 ## User authorization

 Kyma uses roles and user groups to manage access to the cluster.
-If you want to access the system through Kyma Dashboard or using kubectl, you must be authenticated with a JWT token.
-This token collects user information such as username, email, or `groups` claim for the system to determine whether you have access to perform certain operations.
+If you want to access the system through Kyma Dashboard or using kubectl, you need a `kubeconfig` file.

 ### Cluster-wide authorization